sonofmom/ton-archive-fixer/README.md

 ## Fixer for TON archival nodes database
 This script will fix databases of archival nodes and inject blocks from 3.7mil to 4.9mil into global index for autoload.

-All commands shown in this guide assume that you run node with mytonctrl with default locations, if your locations differ make sure to adjust the commands accordingly.

 ### Who needs this
 Anyone who operates TON archival node that does not preload archive files of the blocks mentioned above, to check if your node is affected you can try to access block 4000000 via blockchain explorer, if get error then you need this fixer.